 The Civic Orchestra performs eight to ten full orchestra concerts annually for approximately 14,000 people.
 In addition to the critically acclaimed live concerts at Symphony Center, Civic Orchestra performances can be heard locally on WFMT (98.7 FM) and by nearly three million listeners in nationally syndicated radio broadcasts on more than ninety broadcast outlets in 25 states.

 In preparation for each concert, Civic musicians study orchestral repertoire with Maestro Colnot, Yo-Yo Ma, coaches from the CSO, and distinguished guest conductors and other visiting artists.
 The curriculum emphasizes artistic excellence through mastery of orchestral playing and in-depth study of key composers and repertoire, supplemented by additional opportunities to perform chamber music at Symphony Center and in locations throughout greater Chicago.

-Civic musicians also have opportunities to observe CSO rehearsals with Music Director Riccardo Muti and other distinguished guest conductors, and receive complimentary or discounted tickets to select CSO concerts and other visiting artists’ performances at Symphony Center.
+A typical concert cycle includes a series of split orchestra and full orchestra rehearsals with the principal conductor, sectionals with coaches from the CSO and final rehearsals with the guest conductor.
+In addition, Civic musicians have opportunities to receive chamber coaching and participate in professional development workshops, master classes, and mock auditions with CSO musicians.
+Civic musicians are invited to observe select CSO rehearsals with Music Director Riccardo Muti and other distinguished guest conductors, and receive complimentary or discounted tickets to as many as 40 CSO concerts and other visiting artists’ performances at Symphony Center.

 Regular members are eligible to participate in the Civic Orchestra for up to two consecutive seasons.
 Musicians accepted as associate members are offered a one-season associate membership and are contacted on as-needed basis as extra/substitute musicians.